 1).
 Open BIOS and change the CPU fan settings

-If you really do have changed the BIOS setting before, just reboot your PC and reopen the BIOS interface to reset the fan elements back.
+If you really did have changed the BIOS setting before, just reboot your PC and reopen the BIOS interface to reset the fan elements back.

 And here are some common steps for you to take as references: